git/git.github.io/General-Microproject-Information.md

 to see that you have a basic level of competence and especially the ability to interact with the other Git developers.

-## Only ONE quality focused microproject per student
+## Only ONE quality focused microproject per applicant

-Students or applicants please attempt only **ONE** microproject.
+Applicants please attempt only **ONE** microproject.
 We want quality, not quantity!
 (Also, it takes work to collect the ideas, and it would be nice to have enough microprojects for everybody.)

 This means that for a microproject that consists in refactoring or rewriting a small amount of code, your patch should change only